AdilAhmedShekhani/BanoQabil-3.0/WebDevelopment - 2/React/README.md

-## Week - Do you know React?
+## Do you know React?
 Let's learn from the start to advance

 ### Small Introduction